shikhar0777/ScriptingLanguageCS336/README.md

 # CS336-CLASS-
-Scripting Langugae class All notes from the class
+Scripting Langugae class All notes from the class using python